 - Rotate the characters one final time so that they are all in different positions.

-A few weeks ago I posted an article about browser safe Web colors.
-I got an email from "Jason" saying "please don't encourage those newbies out there to produce even more putrid sites based on the antiquated 'web safe' color palette."
+Back in May 2000, I wrote an article about browser safe web colors.
+I got an email from Jason saying“please don't encourage those newbies out there to produce even more putrid sites based on the antiquated 'web safe' color palette.”
 While his letter then moved from there to being even more offensive towards me specifically, he does have a point even if he felt the need to be rude to make it.

-The browser safe Web palette was developed seven or eight years ago when it was very common to find computers with 8-bit monitors that could only support 256 colors.
+The browser safe web palette was developed in the 1990s when it was very common to find computers with 8-bit monitors that could only support 256 colors.
 This meant that if you used a color scheme that used colors that were not browser safe, they would dither and this could look spectacularly ugly on those screens.
 I saw instances where a color that was a pretty light green ended up looking almost hot pink on an 8-bit monitor.
+These days, most people have monitors that support millions of colors.
+Even mobile phones that don't have color often use millions of shades of gray to define the images.

-If you don't know who's viewing your site (either because you don't get browser and monitor stats or because you don't use them) you won't know what your site looks like to them.
-Using browser safe colors is a safe bet.
+But, if you don't know who's viewing your site (either because you don't get browser and monitor stats or because you don't use them) you won't know what your site looks like to your readers.
+Using browser safe colors is a safe, if boring bet.
 And unlike Jason's assertion above, it is possible to create nice looking pages using a browser safe color palette.
 It is also almost easier to create an ugly looking page using non-browser safe colors.
-After all, there are more of them!
+After all, there are more colors!

-The important thing about browser safe or non-browser safe is that you make the choice knowingly.
-I chose to use non-browser safe colors on the iris layout because it better matched the iris.
+The important thing about browser safe or non-browser safe is that you make the choice intelligently.
+I chose to use non-browser safe colors on the iris layout because it better matched the iris photo.
 However, if I knew that I had customers who used 8-bit monitors, this is not a layout I would recommend and I would consider switching to browser safe colors.